 Cyprus Economic Indicators

-For 2013, inflation stood at 0.4%, i.e. low inflation environment, as well as the EU as a whole.
+For 2017, CPI inflation stood at 0.5%, i.e. low inflation environment, as well as the EU as a whole.
 In the case of Cyprus, the low inflation largely reflects the adjustment of the labour market and price developments considered necessary to improve productivity and regain competitiveness to restore the economy to growth.

 In relation to the banking sector, the progress made is significant, since it shows signs of stabilizing.
-Cypriot banks are fully capitalized, while in the Cooperatives, mergers have been made fully according to the schedule.
-Also, restrictions on movement of capital in the internal market have been relaxed to a great extent.
 However, the challenges the banking sector is facing remain substantial.
 Addressing the high level of non-performing loans remains the key challenge.